-With a client list made up of over 500 companies, we interact and service a wide variety of highly skilled individuals across many industries.
+With a client list made up of over 500 companies, we interact and service a wide variety of highly-skilled individuals across many industries.
 While many proven entrepreneurs and highly experienced people are often confident with the terminology and jargon used within their field of work, the personal protective equipment industry can prove tricky.

-Workwear Word Kit
+Workwear Terms Kit

 Due to the complex and comprehensive requirements of some industries, coupled with frequent technology changes that lead to equipment upgrades, knowing what’s available and appropriate for your specific use is never easy.
 To offer a bit of clarity we take you through a basic glossary of words often used in the industry to aid any conversation around personal protective equipment.